AntoninoBonanno/DragDropAnnotate/README.md

 - `onMouseMoveOverItem` (event, coordinate): Fired when the mouse move inside the annotatable media area.
 - `onAnnotationCreated` (event, annotation): Fired when an annotation was created.
-- `onAnnotationUpdated` (event, annotation): Fired when an existing annotation was edited/updated.
+- `onAnnotationUpdated` (event, annotation): Fired when an existing annotation was updated (edited, rotated or moved).
 - `onAnnotationRemoved` (event, annotation): Fired when an annotation is removed from an item.

 Example: